nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 ### [ We have two user accounts that we could potentially query a ticket from.
 Which user account can you query a ticket from with no password? ]

-After installing `impacket` onto our local machine, we can use the `GetNPUsers.py` script located in /impacket/examples.
+After installing `impacket` onto our local machine, we can use the `GetNPUsers.py` script (located in /impacket/examples).

 Let's try it with the svc-admin account first: